abhijeetsharma200/OpenCV-Wiki/G-API-Ideas-towards-OpenCV-5.0.md

 - Dmitry - OpenVINO models as shared pool (in graph / for multiple graphs)
   - Dmitry - should be controllable (an option), as it may alter the "multi-context" cases.
   - Tolik - the input data precision may cause a new instance to be initiated.
+- Tolik - Support modern iterative topologies (infer using its own results from past iteration).
+Like Stable Diffusion.
+May be implemented as "high order constructs" (see above).

 ### Operations